 Review and finalize instructional materials

-The curriculum team will meet once each semester to discuss issues regarding piloting new instructional materials, to refine the curriculum document, and to analyze student work and assessments.
+The curriculum team may meet during release time or after school to discuss issues regarding piloting new instructional materials, to refine the curriculum document, and to analyze student work and assessments.
 During this time the principals will monitor the piloting of the curriculum through various means including class visits, evaluations, and grade level and learning area meetings.

 Phase 4: Implement (Four years)